pahimar/Equivalent-Exchange-3/README.md

   * Append `;C:\Ant\apache-ant-1.8.4\bin` exactly as shown to the end (or your Ant directory \apache-ant-1.8.4\bin).
 3. Download and install Github [here] (http://windows.github.com/) (Windows) or [here] (http://mac.github.com/) (Mac OS X 10.7+).
 For Linux, I *guess* you could download it as a .zip/tarball and unzip it?
 	* Create an account.
-  * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows` near the top-left of the page..
+  * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows/Mac` near the top-left of the page.
   * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
-(The local repository defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).
+(The local repository on Windows defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).
 4. Create an empty directory for EE3 development.
 This directory is refernced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.

 5. You are now ready to setup MCP!